 Jonathan Fields once said:

 So, reflect, come alive and take a moment to determine your true purpose.
 Why did you pick this business and why you want to do this?

 With that in mind, it is time to think about your core values.
 These are best explained as the guiding principles that dictate behaviour and action.
 Essentially, core values are the fundamental beliefs of you and your business.
 No business is too small to have a strong set of values.
 What are yours?
 Honesty, discovery, investment, kindness, leadership?

 Here at the virtual studio, they are Encouragement.
 Motivation.
 Empowerment.
 Success.
 Authenticity.
 And Growth.

-Once you have your purpose and your core values it is time to summarize it all will need to summarize them with your goals and objectives and create your mission and vision statements.
+Once you have your purpose and your core values it is time to summarize them with your goals and objectives and create your mission and vision statements.
 With all of the hard work you have put into your business plan already, this will be a piece of cake!
-Each of these serves a different purpose but are often confused with each other.
+Each of these serves a different purpose but is often confused with each other.

 A mission statement describes what your company wants to do now.
 What is wrong with the world and how you intend to fix it?
 (What is the problem you are going to solve and how you are going to solve it?)